GravityKit/GravityView/readme.txt

 * Changed: `/templates/fields/field-website-html.php` and `/templates/deprecated/fields/website.php` to use new `target=_blank` logic

+= 2.9.2 on October XX, 2020 =

+* Fixed: Export of View entries as a CSV would result in a 404 error on some hosts

 = 2.9.1 on September 1, 2020 =

 * Improved: Changed the Support Port icon & text to make it clearer